Bonavita Connoisseur BV1901TS Review: High Standards, Low Price

 Value for Money – 4.5/5

 The value for money here is excellent.
 Because the Bonavita Connoisseur has few features, it’s one of the least expensive SCA-certified brewers.
 This is especially impressive for a coffee machine with a thermal carafe!
-It’s less than half the price of other SCAA-certified coffee makers like the famous Breville Precision Brewer and Technivorm Moccamaster.
+It’s a good deal cheaper than other SCAA-certified coffee makers like the famous Breville Precision Brewer and Technivorm Moccamaster.

 Its stainless steel construction and carafe make it incredibly durable, as does its simple operation.
 There is little to break or go wrong so that you can expect a lot of years of excellent coffee for a minimal initial investment.